Mariana-Tek/engineering-ladder/README.md

 > “Do I want to build bigger and better systems, or do I want to manage bigger and better teams?”

 Every engineer starts their career as a maker.
 As you work your way from Engineer I to Engineer II to Senior Engineer, you are primarily focused on expanding your technical knowledge and mastering the skills required of a professional software engineer.
-When you're ready to move beyond Senior Engineer, you have the opportunity to specialize.
+When you're ready to move beyond Senior Engineer, you have the opportunity to switch to the management track.

 Neither track is superior to the other, and engineers will often switch between them as they move through their careers.

+---
 ### Makers

 * [Engineer I](makers/engineer_i.md)